Leaf Spot Disease in Hydroponics — Identify & Fix

 - Avoid overhead watering that leaves leaf surfaces wet overnight.

-- Spray copper soap at 1.5 g/L if spread continues after environmental fixes — evening application, full coverage including leaf undersides [RHS-HYDRO-01].
+- Spray copper soap at 1.5 g/L if spread continues after environmental fixes — evening application, full coverage including leaf undersides.
+[RHS-HYDRO-01]

 - Quarantine the affected plant if in a multi-plant system; spread happens fast through shared canopy.